Page 170

 AI Interpretation

-This page sets beginnings and endings against a public climate of everyday fascism, insisting on human scale while refusing both evil’s logic and any fantasy of sainthood.
+The speaker sets beginnings and endings against a fascist public atmosphere, insisting on ordinary human scale while refusing both evil's logic and any messianic self-image.

 Near duplicate of 149: cershindo passage, meadows and seas walked without thinking he was Jesus, fashest retained.